We need to ratify the Equal Rights Amendment so that our Constitution honors and respects women equally with men.

 “The Equal Rights Amendment means that women are people of equal stature before the law … That principle belongs in our Constitution.
 It is in every Constitution written since World War II.”

 States and Congress have passed laws to give women equality but those laws can be changed, rolled back and not sufficiently funded, so that there remains systematic discrimination.
 26 States have added words for women's equality to their State Constitutions.
 AK CA CO CT DE FL HI IL IN IA LA MD MA MT NV NH NJ NM OR PA RI TX UT VA WA WY

 However in four of those States, Rhode Island, Virginia, Utah and Florida the courts have ruled that even with a State ERA that they can use a different burden of proof for sex than the Strict Standard for race and religion.

 The Time is Now

-We need to lobby the our Senators to co-sponsor SJRes1 to drop the arbitrary 1982 ratification deadline.
+Our Republican Senators need to enthusiastically co-sponsor SJRes1 to drop the arbitrary 1982 ratification deadline.
 Go to ERACoalition.org to check where your legislator stands.

 US Women will not have a legal framework for equality that tells the courts, and the world, that it is illegal to discriminate against them unless our legislators put Democracy for us all front and center of their agandas.